Connor24601/CS362-Final-Project/README.md

 # CS362-Final-Project
 a brief tetranucleotide frequency comparison program

+Exact sequences can be found on NCBI Genome by searching the first line of the FASTA files included in the repository.
 Some brief results:
 Staphylococcus aureus vs. Escherichia coli IAI39 : 0.5956
 Staphylococcus aureus vs. Escherichia coli O83:H1 str.
 NRG 857C: 0.5957